Skip to main content

 Carrie Akinaka

-Equipped with a federal clerkship, deep regulatory knowledge, and a prelaw career managing a $500 million business at a Fortune 50 retailer, Carrie is well suited to counsel clients on how to protect their products, properties, reputation, and bottom line.
-She has secured early dismissals, low-cost settlements, cost-effective discovery, and successful appeals, practicing regularly in nationwide state and federal courts, including the U.S. appellate courts and the U.S. Supreme Court.
-For example, Carrie contributed to an amicus brief cited by Justices Stephen Breyer, Sonia Sotomayor, and Elena Kagan in the dissent of Dobbs v.
-Jackson Women's Health Organization.
+Carrie has a proven record of securing early dismissals, cost-effective resolutions, and successful appeals, practicing in state and federal courts nationwide, including U.S. appellate courts and the Supreme Court of the United States.
+Notably, she contributed to an amicus brief cited by Justices Stephen Breyer, Sonia Sotomayor, and Elena Kagan in their dissent in Dobbs v.
+Jackson Women’s Health Organization.

 Education & Credentials